moaminsharifi/subtitle-flow/README.md

 ### AI Transcription Setup

-To use the AI-powered transcription features, you'll need an API key from OpenAI or Groq.
+To use the AI-powered transcription features, you'll need an API key from OpenAI, Groq, or AvalAI.

 #### Getting Your API Key
 1.  **OpenAI**: